 Is Tilapia Unhealthy?

 Farm-raised tilapia is one of the most commonly consumed fish in America, yet it has very low levels of beneficial omega-3 fats compared to its content of omega-6 fatty acids.
-Omega-6’s are essential, but the American diet typically includes far too much of this kind of fat.
+Omega-6’s are essential, but the American diet typically includes far too much of this kind of fat, particularly from industrial oils used in processed foods.
 An overabundance of dietary omega-6 is pro-inflammatory, especially when paired with a diet low in omega-3 fats.
 Inflammation is a key contributor to many chronic health conditions, including heart disease and Alzheimer’s.

 Tilapia is not necessarily unhealthy, but I recommend reaching for the best fish of all – wild-caught Alaskan salmon.
 It has an impressive omega-3 to omega-6 fatty acid ratio and is a species associated with fewer concerns about environmental toxins.
 While it is more expensive than tilapia, it is a worthy investment in your health that can reap dividends for the future.
 If you prefer white fish, look for wild-caught halibut or black cod as a healthy alternative.